-Getting started with an Azure Multi-Factor Authentication Provider
+When to use an Azure Multi-Factor Authentication Provider

-Two-step verification is available by default for global administrators who have Azure Active Directory, and Office 365 users.
+Two-step verification is available by default for global administrators who have Azure Active Directory, and Microsoft 365 users.
 However, if you wish to take advantage of advanced features then you should purchase the full version of Azure Multi-Factor Authentication (MFA).

 What is an MFA Provider?

-There are two types of auth providers, and the distinction is around how your Azure subscription is charged.
+There are two types of Auth providers, and the distinction is around how your Azure subscription is charged.
 The per-authentication option calculates the number of authentications performed against your tenant in a month.
 This option is best if you have a number of users authenticating only occasionally.
 The per-user option calculates the number of individuals in your tenant who perform two-step verification in a month.
 This option is best if you have some users with licenses but need to extend MFA to more users beyond your licensing limits.

 Manage your MFA Provider

 You cannot change the usage model (per enabled user or per authentication) after an MFA provider is created.
-However, you can delete the MFA provider and then create one with a different usage model.

 If you purchased enough licenses to cover all users that are enabled for MFA, you can delete the MFA provider altogether.

 If your MFA provider is not linked to an Azure AD tenant, or you link the new MFA provider to a different Azure AD tenant, user settings and configuration options are not transferred.
 Also, existing Azure MFA Servers need to be reactivated using activation credentials generated through the MFA Provider.